Log probability: Representation issues

 The logarithm function is not defined for zero, so log probabilities can only represent non-zero probabilities.
 Since the logarithm of a number in $(0, 1)$ interval is negative, often the negative log probabilities are used.
 In that case the log probabilities in the following formulas would be inverted.

 Any base can be selected for the logarithm.

 Basic manipulations

+In this section we would name probabilities in logarithmic space $x'$ and $y'$ for short:

 The product of probabilities $x \cdot y$ corresponds to addition in logarithmic space.

 The sum of probabilities $x + y$ is a bit more involved to compute in logarithmic space, requiring the computation of one exponent and one logarithm.

-However, in many applications a multiplication of probabilities (giving the probability of all independent events occurring) is used more often than their addition (giving the probability of at least one of them occurring).
+However, in many applications a multiplication of probabilities (giving the probability of all independent events occurring) is used more often than their addition (giving the probability of at least one of mutually exclusive events occurring).
 Additionally, the cost of computing the addition can be avoided in some situations by simply using the highest probability as an approximation.
 Since probabilities are non-negative this gives a lower bound.
 This approximation is used in reverse to get a continuous approximation of the max function.